-Prenatal vitamins (insufficient evidence)
+Fertility supplements: Prenatal vitamins (insufficient evidence)

-If you’re a woman of reproductive age and trying to conceive, you can look for a prenatal vitamin with folic acid, iron, calcium, and vitamin D. Calcium and vitamin D promote the baby’s teeth and bone development.
+If you’re a woman of reproductive age and trying to conceive, then you can look for a prenatal vitamin with folic acid, iron, calcium, and vitamin D. Calcium and vitamin D promote the baby’s teeth and bone development.
 You might also consider one with vitamin C, vitamin A, vitamin E, B vitamins, zinc, and iodine.
 Make sure to talk to your doctor about dosing, and don’t take more vitamins than advised to avoid harming your baby.

-Omega-3 (positive evidence)
+Fertility supplements: Omega-3 (positive evidence)